MCPA/MCPA.github.io/_posts/2015-holiday-hack/2015-12-25-2015-sans-holiday-hack-part-1.markdown

   * The image displays a bedroom, with a bunkbed, and elf on the shelf feet.
   * The image also shows some text ```GnomeNET-NorthAmerica```

-### Python script used to extract image and view C2 channel:

 {% highlight python %}
 from scapy.all import *
 from pwn import *
 from colorama import *